rutu-sh/bootstrapping-with-kubernetes/src/chapter-1/services.md

 # Services

-Services allow pods to communicate with each other.
+Services is how any communication to a pod is done in Kubernetes.

 ## Why do we need services?